Indirect Costs - Policy for the Application of Indirect Costs to Sponsored Awards

 Principal Investigators (PIs) take primary responsibility for ensuring sponsored proposal budgets follow the requirements outlined in this policy.

-Department/Local level managing units assist PIs in preparing sponsored proposal budgets to ensure maximum indirect cost recovery, verify non-federal sponsor rates referencing to sponsor’s documentation and to the GMAS organization page, recent overhead rates, and coordinate any exception requests with school/tub level officials.
+Department/Local level managing units assist PIs in preparing sponsored proposal budgets to ensure maximum indirect cost recovery.
+They review any established indirect cost rates and policies of each non-federal sponsor, consult the “Recent Overhead Rates” on the sponsor’s Organization page in GMAS, adhere to any applicable school/tub policies, and coordinate any exception requests with school/tub level officials.

 School/tub level officials ensure sponsored proposals follow the requirements outlined in this policy, adhere to any applicable school/tub policies, and review and approve any exception requests from PI and department/local level managing units.

-Office for Sponsored Programs (OSP) will review awards for compliance with tub-specific requirements, if applicable.
+Submitting Offices (OSP, ORA, SPA) will review awards for compliance with sponsor guidelines and tub-specific requirements, if applicable.

 Policy